quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 Now we are ready to specify which calculation to perform.

+To compute the standard quadratic dispersion of bilayer graphene and trigonal warping, we need corrections up to third order in momentum.
-Let us group the terms by total power of momentum.
+Let us then group the terms by total power of momentum.
 For now this requires an explicit manipulation of the indices, which are in the order given by `symbols`.